 If your emails are detected as spam due to the inclusion of certain spam keywords, they will not reach the recipient’s inbox.
 To ensure that your emails are not filtered out, you need to craft the content well.

 Unsolicited emails can result in your website being blocked or suspended.

-If you send a lot of unwanted emails, the recipients will likely report your website.
+If you send a lot of unwanted emails, the recipients will likely report your website and block emails.
 This poses a considerable risk to your business.

 7. Data Protection